Skip to main content

 Raw Mode $runSQLRaw

-For special scenarios such as dynamic table names, it is necessary to handle SQL injection prevention on their own.
+For special scenarios such as dynamic table names, manual handling of SQL injection prevention is required.

 Basic Usage